cburmeister/transmogrify/README.md

 transmogrify
 ===========

-Simple script to download a YouTube video, extract the audio, and convert it to an mp3.
+Simple script to convert a YouTube video into an mp3.

 Requires `youtube-dl`, `ffmpeg`, and `lame`.